eigenein/bestmobabot/README.md

 ### Running with Docker

 Of course, the bot could be run just with Docker.
 Run `docker run eigenein/bestmobabot --help` to see the possible options.
-Environment variables are accepted too.

 ## Tasks